NIEM/NIEM.github.io/json/faq/data/index.md

 ```

 Which is the global identifier for the data element defined as "A last
 name or family name of a person".

 ### NIEM Content Models {#content}

-NIEM data always has a [content model](../models), which includes all
+NIEM data always has a [content model](../../reference/models), which includes all
 of the data elements that may appear in the data resource.
 These
 elements will be a subset of the NIEM core and domain models, possibly
 augmented by data elements defined specially for the resource.
 In
-addtion to providing the meaning of each object property, the content
+addition to providing the meaning of each object property, the content
 model defines which elements are mandatory and optional in the
-resource; NIEM JSON uses [JSON Schema](../json-schema) for this.
+resource; NIEM JSON uses [JSON Schema](../../reference/json-schema) for this.

 The data elements
 for the content model of *Example 2* include: